-There are lots of ways to improve your home market value.
-Obviously, the home market value range of any property will depend on sale prices of recently sold homes of similar size, style, features, improvements and physical condition in the same general locale.
+There are lots of ways to improve home market value.
+Obviously, the home market value range of any property will depend on sale prices of recently sold homes of similar size, style, features, improvements and physical condition in the same general location.

 How to enhance property value within that range will depend on your willingness to follow a simple recipe: